russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Do audiobooks count as reading?

-Let’s face it – reading a paperback novel and listening to an audiobook are two completely separate activities.
-However, despite their physical differences, audiobooks and regular books share more similarities than you may think.
+Let’s face it – reading a paperback novel and listening to an audiobook are two completely separate reading experiences.
+However, despite their physical significant differences, audiobooks and regular books share more similarities than you may think.
 Although listening to an audiobook doesn’t require you to sit down and peruse pages with your eyes, both methods allow you to fulfill the common purpose of acquiring information from a book.

 The main difference between the two comes from the way the messages are decoded in your mind.
 Spoken language and written language are processed differently by the brain, meaning that you can receive the same information from two different sources, but they’ll be processed through different parts of the brain.
-To illustrate, listening activates the hearing center of the brain, while reading written text is processed by the visual cortex.
+To illustrate, listening activates the hearing center of the brain, while reading the written word is processed by the visual cortex.

 This phenomenon also depends on the type of information being processed.
 For instance, a fiction novel being read for pleasure will be processed differently than a non-fiction book you are studying for academic or professional purposes.
 This is because you read fiction novels for entertainment, which can easily be forgotten afterward.
 Non-fiction is read for the purpose of retaining information for later use.
 In either case, whether you are reading a book or listening to one, the brain will process both fictional and non-fictional material and retain information, respectively.